-We investigated connectivity formation in directed networks of leaky integrate-and-fire neurones.
-The networks were driven by a bursty input, Fig. 1A.
-In all cases the bursts themselves were of a fixed duration and amplitude; differences in the driving input were only reflected in the temporal ordering of the bursts, i.e, in the ordering of the inter-burst intervals (IBIs) - the time between the bursts.
+Individuals neurones in our model received both this external input and input from connected neurones when these neurones fired.
+To ensure that neuronal firing did not saturate the network or die out completely, synaptic weights were updated according to the number of connections within the network (see Methods), which can be considered a form of homeostatic plasticity [27].
+The external input to the network was a bursty input, Fig 1A.
+In all cases the bursts themselves were of a fixed duration and amplitude; differences in the driving input were only reflected in the temporal ordering of the bursts, i.e, in the ordering of the inter-burst intervals (IBIs)-the time between the bursts.
 In the case where the network was driven with burst dynamics that exhibit LRTCs, the sequence of IBIs exhibited long-range temporal correlations with a Hurst exponent (H) greater than 0.5.
 In the shuffled input case, the same IBIs were randomly re-ordered in time, giving a Hurst exponent of the sequence of IBIs of $H \approx 0.5$.
 Thus, in both cases the external input had the same IBI distribution, but the temporal ordering of the bursts was changed and in the latter case the temporal correlations were lost.

-Driving the neuronal networks with bursty input also led to bursts within the network (Fig. 1B,E).
+Driving the neuronal networks with bursty input also led to bursts within the network (Fig 1B and 1E).
 The Hurst exponent for the sequence of IBIs was determined using detrended fluctuation analysis (DFA).
-The DFA exponents for the sequences of IBIs in the network firing dynamics reflected those of the corresponding DFA exponents of the external input (Fig. 1C,F), indicating that the temporal characteristics of the driving input were transmitted to the network activity itself.
+The DFA exponents for the sequences of IBIs in the network firing dynamics reflected those of the corresponding DFA exponents of the external input

+(Fig 1C and 1F), indicating that the temporal characteristics of the driving input were transmitted to the network activity itself.